So how good is a security webcam that only costs $30? Surprisingly good.

 - If you don’t want to save anything to the cloud, you will need to disable all motion and sound detection options.

 - Audio is always recorded to both the cloud (if motion/sound detection is on) and the Micro SD card (if you choose to record locally).
+(Update: The April 2018 firmware update adds the ability to disable the mic)

 - When saving to the Micro SD card, the folders are organized by Date > Hour > Minute.
 Each minute is saved as a separate MP4 video file.